serena-aneli/RECOMBULATOR-X/docs/3_usage.md

 | RECOMBINATION | M4-M5  | 0.1683 |
 | RECOMBINATION | M5-M6  | 0.0138 |

-Table 1: RECOMBULATOR-X output when `--estimate-mutation-rates no` is used.
+Table 1: recombulator-x output when `--estimate-mutation-rates no` is used.

 | TYPE          | MARKER | RATE   |